 4. A PR firm’s size

 I’ve grown indifferent to a PR firm’s size because I’ve found larger agencies tend to have high turnover among the rank and file – those likely working on your account – and so the education process is cyclical and inefficient.
-There’s less loyalty both from the firm to its team (which has a profound influence on the culture) and vice versa.
+There’s less loyalty both from large firms to their teams and vice versa (which has a profound influence on the culture).

 Most large agencies more or less function like a collection of independent businesses, where for example, the New York and San Francisco offices are managed independently, and in some ways, competitive.
 Some firms mitigate this by staffing accounts with representatives from multiple offices, or building cross-functional teams, but the account members in these cases usually still report to the business leader in their geographical location.